bbauska/CSS-Notes4Pros/README.md

 > invalid property executes only on the affected browsers.
 Other
 > browsers will simply ignore the rule.

-## Section 55.2: High Contrast Mode in Internet Explorer 10 and greater
+<h3 id="ch55-2">Section 55.2: High Contrast Mode in Internet Explorer 10 and greater</h3>

 > In Internet Explorer 10+ and Edge, Microsoft provides the
 > -ms-high-contrast media selector to expose the &quot;High Contrast&quot;